rukai/DPedal/readme.md

 # DPedal

-A large DPad you control with your feet.
+A large DPad you control with your foot.
 It connects to your PC over usb 2.0 on a usb C port and sends user configurable HID keyboard events.
 <!--It can be extended with a large array of buttons for your other foot.
 But it is only designed to supplement a keyboard and/or voice dictation, not to replace them.-->